janluke/cloup/docs/pages/formatting.rst

   :class:`HelpFormatter` (click on it for the full list).
 The following of this chapter is all about these.

-Context-level settings propagate to subcommands, while command-level settings don't (even if the command is a ``Group``).
+Context-level settings propagate to subcommands, while command-level settings don't.

 Of course, command-level settings override context-level settings.
 In particular, the context-level and command-level ``formatter_settings`` are